theRealAph/ScopeLocals/README.md

 * _Performance_: Extent-local variables can be inherited by threads created by a `StructuredExecutor` with very little overhead.
-  Also, in most cases an extent-local `x.get()` is as fast as a local variable `x`.
-This is true regardless of how far away `x.get()` is from the point that the extent local `x` is bound.
+  Also, in most cases an extent-local variable `x.get()` is as fast as a local variable `x`.
+This is true regardless of how far away `x.get()` is from the point that the extent-local variable `x` is bound.

 ## API